The Schengen Agreement: What Countries Are Part Of The Schengen Area & European Union

 Several foreign citizens need a Schengen Visa for border checks when travelling to the Schengen States, but they can cross internal borders without further formalities.

-Only if there is a serious threat to internal security, a Schengen country may temporarily reintroduce border controls.
+Only in case of a serious threat to internal security, a Schengen country may temporarily reintroduce border controls.

 De facto, the Schengen Area also includes Monaco, San Marino, and the Vatican City, which are microstates that maintain open borders with the Schengen countries.